IronGG/Lab3_ARN/rapport.md

 - SGD
 - SGD with momentum.

-To this program we quickly added the 3-fold that was required.
+To this program we quickly added the 3-fold that was required since it seemed better to fit_scale the training data and transform the validation data to the scaler (we don't know what the validation data is at the time of the fit_transform so it shouldn't affect our scale)

 The confusion matrix showed us interesting things :